 In 2007, the Eagles put out a new studio album, their first in 28 years, called Long Road Out of Eden.
 It debuted at #1 on the charts, further proving the Eagles' enduring appeal.
 Additionally, the Eagles were critically recognized when "I Dreamed There Was No War" won a Grammy for "Best Pop Instrumental Performance."
 The band toured to support the album for several years, not only touring the typical stops but also places they had never been before such as South Africa, Dubai, and China.
 It was truly a world-wide endeavor.

 Their next project was a documentary entitled The History of the Eagles, released in 2013.
-This documentary, produced by Alex Gibney and directed by Alison Ellwood, covers the band's career from its earliest days to the year of release.
-It includes interviews with all members of the Eagles, past and present, as well as several of the people who worked with them and influenced them.
-Incorporating previously unreleased archival footage of live material and behind-the-scenes moments, it proves a treasure trove to fans interested in peeking into the past.
+This documentary, produced by Alex Gibney and directed by Alison Ellwood, covered the band's career from its earliest days to the year of release.
+It included interviews with all members of the Eagles from every era as well as several of the people who worked with them and influenced them.
+Incorporating previously unreleased archival footage of live material and behind-the-scenes moments, it proved a treasure trove to fans interested in peeking into the past.

 Glenn Frey, Don Henley, Bernie Leadon, Randy Meisner

 Glenn Frey, Don Henley, Bernie Leadon, Randy Meisner, Don Felder

 Glenn Frey, Don Henley, Randy Meisner, Don Felder, Joe Walsh